Current Exhibition: OCEANS: The Sound and the Fury (Spring 2022)

-Starting thinking NOW what you’ll submit for the OCEANS Exhibition, curated by artists Erin Kendrick and Princess Rashid Simpson.
+Submissions now open for the OCEANS Exhibition, curated by artists Erin Kendrick and Princess Rashid Simpson.
+A variety of interpretations encouraged.
+Submit by January 16, 2022.
+Submit here.

 We are Lifting the Expression of the Feminine in All Forms